fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppCollectionUsageSummary.md

 # Get-AzureRemoteAppCollectionUsageSummary

 ## SYNOPSIS
-Retrieves a usage summary for an azure_2 RemoteApp collection.
+Retrieves a usage summary for an Azure RemoteApp collection.

 ## SYNTAX